-In coversations about life and work or when getting to know people, the question I seem to get asked a lot is – Why cremation urns?
+In conversations about life and work or when getting to know people, the question I seem to get asked a lot is – Why cremation urns?

-You see, I worked for my dad’s company Golf Treasures for a few years and back in 1998 before I worked for them we had started a business called Northwest Gifts (which is still going strong).
-That company started by selling locally manufactured golf gifts, such as hole in one award trophies, collectible golf ball cases, and other sports-related display cabinets.
-Many of the golf items we sold were made by Golf Treasures, so when Golf Treasures started manufacturing a small line of 5 different hardwood urns, I figured we could create a website to sell those urns as well.
+You see, I worked for my dad’s company Golf Treasures for a few years and back in 1998, before I worked for them, we had started a business called Northwest Gifts (which is still going strong).
+That company started by selling locally manufactured golf gifts, such as hole-in-one award trophies, collectible golf ball cases, and other sports-related display cabinets.
+Many of the golf items we sold were made by Golf Treasures, so when Golf Treasures started manufacturing a small line of 5 different hardwood urns like these, I figured we could create a website to sell those urns as well.